repository-service-tuf/repository-service-tuf/docs/source/guide/overview/overview.rst

 CI/CD tools.

-You can deploy Repository Service for TUF as a single server or a distributed service in edge, private, or cloud environments.
+You can deploy Repository Service for TUF as a single server or a distributed service (to scale for more active repositories) at the edge, on-premises, or in cloud environments.

 Check out the :ref:`how to deploy <guide/installation/server:Deployment>`.